calebyourison/simple_template_log_parser/README.md

 ## DISCLAIMER

-**This project is in no way affiliated with the products mentioned (PiHole, Omada, Open Media Vault, Synology,  or Debian).
+**This project is in no way affiliated with the products mentioned (Omada, Open Media Vault, PFSense, PiHole, Synology, or Debian).
-Any usage of their services is subject to their respective terms of use.
-This project does not undermine or expose their source code, but simply aims to ease the consumption of their log files.**
+Any usage of their services is subject to their respective terms of use.**